AdobeDocs/analytics.en/help/admin/admin/component-migration.md

 ## Prepare for a migration

+Before you begin migrating projects in your organization, complete the prerequisites, learn what is and is not migrated, and create a migration plan for your organization.

 ### Prerequisites

 Before your projects and their associated dimensions and metrics are ready to migrate, you first need to: